Kyiv was surrounded in 1941 as the Nazis closed in. The Russian army defended the city.

 As the German army gradually encircled the area around Kyiv, the Russian forces were forbidden to retreat.

 And when two pincers of the German army linked up at Lokhvitsa, 130 miles east of Kyiv, a huge Russian force was trapped in a giant pocket.
-That evening the German general, Franz Halder, noted in his diary, “The...ring is closed.”
+That evening the German general, Franz Halder, noted in his diary, “The ... ring is closed.”

-For the besieged Russians in one area, loudspeakers were reportedly set up to blare recorded speeches of dictator Josef Stalin, according to author Alan Clark’s 1965 book, “Barbarossa: The Russian-German Conflict 1941-45.”
+For the besieged Russians in one area, loudspeakers were reportedly set up to blare recorded speeches of the dictator Joseph Stalin, according to author Alan Clark’s 1965 book “Barbarossa: The Russian-German Conflict 1941-45.”

-Clark cited the Italian war correspondent Curzio Malaparte who pitied the Russian soldiers “who died so terribly lonely a death on this battlefield amid the deafening roar the cannon and the ceaseless braying of the loudspeaker."
+Clark cited the Italian war correspondent Curzio Malaparte, who pitied the Russian soldiers “who died so terribly lonely a death on this battlefield amid the deafening roar of the cannon and the ceaseless braying of the loudspeaker.”

 The fighting was savage.
 One German soldier reported seeing a truckload of corpses.